nkenan/spr-simple-php-redirect/README.md

 ## Installation

 1. Clone or download this repository
-2. Upload all files to your web server
+2. Upload all files to your web server (can be integrated into existing websites)
-3. Edit `config.json` to set your redirect destination
+3. Edit `spr-simple-redirect-config.json` to set your redirect destination
 4. Ensure the web server can write to the directory (for creating logs)

 ## Configuration

-Edit the `config.json` file to customize the redirect behavior:
+Edit the `spr-simple-redirect-config.json` file to customize the redirect behavior:

 ```json
 {